 Sit on the couch for 15 minutes every day and do nothing.

 The problem is that we find it difficult to pause for even small periods of time without reaching out for entertainment.
 Even during small breaks, we are reaching out for our phone!
-So the challenge is to avoid filling out all time slots and turn to practicing ‘just being’ instead.
+So the challenge is to avoid filling out all the time slots and turn to practice ‘just being’ instead.